Suiding007/suiding007/README.md

 - :school: Hanze Hogeschool
 - :globe_with_meridians: ICT management
 - 🔭 I’m currently working on school projects
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, html, css

 ### quote of the day
 "There is no end to education.
 It is not that you read a book, pass an examination, and finish with education.